Homeopathy, or homeopathic

 Is homeopathy safe?

-regulated in the United States since 1938 and are considered to be safe.
+been regulated in the United States since 1938 and are considered to be

-substance in a solution that any benefits from treatment are likely not because
+active substance in a solution that any benefits from treatment are likely not

 It is important to tell your medical doctor if